tkdguy/landing/src/pages/docs/server/t5/setting-up-a-server.md

 Start the server through the new .bat file.

 ## Additional Notes / FAQ

+### Why can't i connect to my server via the console?

+T5 works differently in this regard, here you don't connect to servers via IP but via their Session ID that is aquired from our backend.
+You can't connect to servers directly using their IP on T5.

 ### Why can't I find my server hosted at home while others can?